Great American Interchange: Pre-interchange oceanic dispersals

 The earliest traditionally recognized mammalian arrival from North America was a procyonid that island-hopped from Central America before the Isthmus of Panama land bridge formed, around 7.3 Ma ago.
 This was South America's first eutherian carnivore.
 South American procyonids then diversified into forms now extinct (e.g. the "dog-coati" Cyonasua, which evolved into the bear-like Chapalmalania).
 However, all extant procyonid genera appear to have originated in North America.
 The first South American procyonids may have contributed to the extinction of sebecid crocodilians by eating their eggs, but this view has not been universally viewed as plausible.
 The procyonids were followed to South America by rafting or island-hopping hog-nosed skunks and sigmodontine rodents.
 The oryzomyine tribe of sigmodontine rodents went on to colonize the Lesser Antilles to Anguilla.

 One group has proposed that a number of large Neartic herbivores actually reached South America as early as 9–10 Ma ago, in the late Miocene, via an early incomplete land bridge.
 These claims, based on fossils recovered from rivers in southwestern Peru, have been viewed with caution by other investigators, due to the lack of corroborating finds from other sites and the fact that almost all of the specimens in question have been collected as float in rivers without little to no stratigraphic control.
 These taxa are a gomphothere (Amahuacatherium), peccaries (Sylvochoerus and Waldochoerus), tapirs and Surameryx, a palaeomerycid (from a family probably ancestral to cervids).
 The identification of Amahuacatherium and the dating of its site is controversial; it is regarded by a number of investigators as a misinterpreted fossil of a different gomphothere, Notiomastodon, and biostratigraphy dates the site to the Pleistocene.
 The early date proposed for Surameryx has also been met with skepticism.

 Megalonychid and mylodontid ground sloths island-hopped to North America by 9 Ma ago.
 A basal group of sloths had colonized the Antilles previously, by the early Miocene.
 In contrast, megatheriid and nothrotheriid ground sloths did not migrate north until the formation of the isthmus.
+Sloths first appear in Florida after a major sea level lowstand at the terminus of the Miocene.
 Terror birds may have also island-hopped to North America as early as 5 Ma ago.

 The Caribbean Islands were populated primarily by species from South America, due to the prevailing direction of oceanic currents, rather than to a competition between North and South American forms.
 Except in the case of Jamaica, oryzomyine rodents of North American origin were able to enter the region only after invading South America.